ruihukuang/Argo_Helm_Xgboost_EKS/README.md

 # Argo_Helm_Xgboost_EKS

-This repo is to deploy nginx as a load balancer and a guincorn app based on a docker image of xgboost model in ECR to EKS using Argo, Helm, kubectl on the bastion host and Github action.
+This repo is to deploy nginx as a load balancer and guincorn apps based on a docker image of xgboost model in ECR to EKS using Argo, Helm, kubectl on the bastion host and Github action.
+The URL of this nginx load balaner is used to receive requests from a source AWS account.
+Th guincorn apps are used to process requests, do calcuation based on a xgboost model and provide prediction results.

 Examples for results for EC2 bastion host